Monthly Archives: May 2019

 Thumbnail of VMS 9-rotum foldout.

-To demonstrate his claim that the VMS uses a proto-Romance language and proto-Italic alphabet, Cheshire presents a partial analysis of the 9-rotum foldout folio, which he refers to as the can you buy Gabapentin over the counter Tabula regio novem.
+To demonstrate his claim that the VMS uses a proto-Romance language and proto-Italic alphabet, Cheshire presents a partial analysis of the 9-rotum foldout folio, which he refers to as the Tabula regio novem.

 He claims the correlations, “…are beyond reasonable doubt in scientific terms.
 Most of the annotations are translated and transliterated with entire accuracy…”